Stavely

 Stavely is a town in southern Alberta, Canada.
 It is located 110 km south of Calgary on Highway 2 and 16 km east of Willow Creek Provincial Park.

 History

-Stavely was named for Alexander Staveley Hill, Managing Director of the Oxley Ranching Company that was founded in 1882 by John R Craig on 100,000 acres of grazing rights.
+Stavely was named for Alexander Staveley Hill, managing director of the Oxley Ranching Company that was founded in 1882 by John R Craig on 100,000 acres of grazing rights.

 The Canadian Pacific Railway once ran through the town.
 Its closure led to the removal of all but one of Stavely's grain elevators.

-The people of Stavely and area are proud of their friendliness and community spirit.
+The people of Stavely and the area are proud of their friendliness and community spirit.